 Initially, I thought this was due to the lack of volume controls on the Ett, which means volume adjustment on the connected device is necessary once Bluetooth pairing is achieved.
 (My Fem is set at a higher volume level) However, once I reached a level I preferred, I noticed the sound of the Ett also being airier.
 Or to put it another way, “further away.”

 The complete opposite was the case, though, when connected to my PC, which uses a default sound chip.
 The Ett was positively LOUD and embracing.
 Soundstage was like a surrounding expanse, with that airier sensation and a slightly warmer tinge also being noticeable.
 One way I would describe it would be to say it was like having a well-tuned auditorium equalizer setting on.

 Why the Difference?

 I’m no expert on this.
-And so I can only attribute the difference to the Ett having much higher impedance; as in, when compared to the Fem and some other wireless earphones.
+And so I can only attribute the difference to the Ett having much higher impedance.
+As in, when compared to the Fem and some other wireless earphones.